 Knee Joint Replacement

 Knee Joint Replacement surgery is a specialized procedure used to treat patients who have experienced severe cartilage damage and bone degeneration in the knee area, commonly caused by osteoarthritis, rheumatoid arthritis or post-traumatic arthritis.
 Post-traumatic arthritis in the knee may exist due to a previous injury to the bone, cartilage or a ligament in the knee area.

 Knee joint replacement surgery is considered a routine procedure.
 Most patients who undergo this procedure are over 50 years old, in severe pain, experience difficulty walking and climbing stairs, and are not able to resolve their chronic pain or lack of functionality using non-surgical treatments.

-Knee Disorder Evaluation
+Evaluating A Knee Disorder

 An orthopedic doctor will review your medical history and perform a physical examination of the knee.
 Imaging test will be ordered to assess the extent of damage to bone and soft tissue in the area.
 A blood test may also be ordered.
 After the evaluation, treatment options will be discussed.

-Total Knee Replacement (Knee Arthroplasty)
+Total Knee Replacement

-During a typical Total Knee Joint Replacement procedure, the damaged ends of the femur, tibia and fibula bones are shaved and replaced with a prosthesis.
+During a typical Total Knee Joint Replacement (Knee Arthroplasty) procedure, the damaged ends of the femur, tibia and fibula bones are shaved and replaced with a prosthesis.
 A total knee replacement can be done as an open procedure or using minimally invasive techniques.
-The surgical techniques used will depend on your condition.
-Total knee replacement surgery is done under general anesthesia and requires a hospital stay.

-Partial Knee Replacement (Unicompartmental Knee Replacement)
+Partial Knee Replacement

 A Knee Revision may be needed to correct a failed knee joint replacement.
 A knee implant may fail due to an infection, injury or wear.
 A knee joint may be more likely to wear in patients who have had a knee joint replacement who is overweight or participates in high impact activities.